Dear solution-seeking golfer:

 Logic tells you that with its higher loft, smaller clubhead and shorter shaft, the GX-7 isn’t built for long-drive competitions.

 Instead, it’s designed to make you CONSISTENTLY LONGER.

 Meaning: Your average drive with the GX-7 will beat your average with a traditional driver.

-The GX-7’s design, which features extreme perimeter weighting and a hot titanium face, is much more forgiving when you fail to connect with the sweet spot.
+The GX-7’s design, which features extreme perimeter weighting and a hot stainless steel face, is much more forgiving when you fail to connect with the sweet spot.
 (If you’re like most amateurs, this happens fairly often.)